aosabook/500lines/dagoba/dagoba.markdown

 We could run the `times` transformer first, to produce  <latex>\linebreak</latex> `g.v('Thor').out().all().out().all().out().all().run()`.
 Then run the `all` transformer and have it transform each `all` into a uniquely labeled `as`, and put a `merge` after the last `as`.

 There are a few problems with this, though.
-For one, this `as`/`merge` technique only works if every pathway is present in the graph; if we're missing an entry for one of Thor's great-grandparents that will limit our results.
+For one, this `as`/`merge` technique only works if every pathway is present in the graph: if we're missing an entry for one of Thor's great-grandparents then we will skip valid entries.
 For another, what happens if we want to do this to just part of a query and not the whole thing?
 What if there are multiple `all`s?

 To solve that first problem we're going to have to treat `all`s as something more than just as/merge.
 We need each parent gremlin to actually skip the intervening steps.
 We can think of this as a kind of teleportation --- jumping from one part of the pipeline directly to another --- or we can think of it as a certain kind of branching pipeline, but either way it complicates our model somewhat.
 Another approach would be to think of the gremlin as passing through the intervening pipes in a sort of suspended animation, until awoken by a special pipe.
 Scoping the suspending/unsuspending pipes may be tricky, however.